 An increase of 100 basis points in interest rates at the reporting date, calculated on the closing balances and using simple interest for 12 months, would have decreased profit by the amounts shown below.
 A decrease of 100 basis points would have had an equal but opposite effect to the amounts shown below.
 This analysis assumes that all other variables, in particular foreign currency rates, remain constant.
-The analysis is performed on the same basis for 2022.
+The analysis is performed on the same basis as 2023.

-Profit/(loss) Profit/(loss) and equity
+Profit/(loss) and equity

-2023 2022
+2024 2023

 R'm R'm

 Variable rate instruments

-- financial assets 4,9 1,9
+- financial assets 3,5 4,9

-- financial liabilities (17,0) (14,0)
+- financial liabilities (12,3) (17,0)

-Net cash flow sensitivity (12,1) (12,1)
+Net cash flow sensitivity (8,8) (12,1)

-2 Includes current borrowings.
+&lt;sup>2 Includes current borrowings.